c-rizz/lr_gym/README.md

    ```

 You will also need to install some python3 modules, preferably in a python virtual
 environment.
-You can use the build_virtualenv.sh helper script in the gazebo_gym folder.
+You can use the build_virtualenv.sh helper script in the lr_gym folder.
 However you need to have python3.7 (stable_baselines 2 requires tensorflow 1.15, which requires
 python<=3.7).